Ilion Yearbook Collection

 Scope of Collection

 The Ilion High School Yearbook Collection contains ninety-two annual publications about the students, teachers, administration, sports, and activities of the school.
+In addition, a small booklet that the Alumni Association published in 1925 titled Memoirs of the Ilion Union School is included in the collection.
+It contains sections of an early history of Ilion, the development of the school system, a distinguished student of 1925, an alumni directory, and a dedication to past school administrators.
 In the early years, there are yearbooks only for 1909, 1911, 1922, and 1924.
-From 1926 to 1931 and 1937 until 2013 yearbooks were published every year under the name “Mirror.”
+From 1926 to 1931, and 1937 until 2013, yearbooks were published every year under the name “Mirror.”
 From 1932 to 1936, the yearbooks had various names.
 For most years, the senior class created the yearbooks, but in later years some juniors assisted with the project.
 Faculty advisors were selected to supervise the publication and were often cited in the yearbook for their efforts in making it successful.
 While the format of the annuals has been kept mostly intact with photos, dedication, and other information about the students, faculty, staff, sports, and activities, features were added over the years such as “Class Mosts,” in which individual students were selected for superlatives such as “Most Likely to Succeed, Class Clown, or “Best Dressed” and a “World Beat” section on current events.
 The Mirror ended in 2013 when the Ilion and Mohawk schools merged to form a new district called Central Valley.